lohilabs/blog/Why Reactive Cocoa.md

 I will add one huge point.
 We *often* don't really care what orders these inputs came in from an application design perspective, but from an implementation perspective it's something we are constantly dealing with.

 ## Paper Tape Computing (Linear Programming)
 The issue here is one of **time**, or more accurately, the time line of execution.
 Basically, we program in linear fashion, never wandering all that far from the way things were done on [paper tape computers](https://www.youtube.com/watch?v=uqyVgrplrno).
 We have an understanding that there is a run loop, and that our code is going to be placed on a time line and executed in order (ignoring multiple processes for the sake of argument.)
 Even our awesome block callbacks and delegates are just giving us another snippet of time on the time line where we can execute code.
-In fact all our code is driven by inputs (events) just giving us another chance to insert some paper tape, as shown in this beautiful (and super simplified) diagram.
+In fact all our code is driven by inputs (events) just giving us another chance to insert some paper tape, as shown in this beautiful (and super simplified) diagram. [^1]

 ![Taking turns on the paper tape computer][code-timeline]

-Our sophisticated, "asynchronous" callbacks and other events are still occuring in a linear fashion.
+Our sophisticated, "asynchronous" callbacks and other events are still occurring in a linear fashion.
 The period of time in which the data from these events is available to us is limited to a small spot on our linear execution timeline (scope).
-Even if all these events occured at the exact same millisecond, the CPU would still have to handle one at a time.
+Even if all these events occurred at the exact same millisecond, the CPU would still have to handle one at a time.
 Our code is stuck executing in single file, with no knowledge of what happened before it.

 Whenever one of these events happens, we likely need to generate output.
 To do that, we need to combine the new information from this event with all the information from previous events relevant to this particular output.